erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 Offensive Security provides templates for both Libre Office(ODT) and Microsoft Word(DOC), I used the ODT file since I use Linux as my host machine.
 Do NOT forget to export both exam and lab reports as pdf before submitting.

 ## 6. Discord
 Offsec has a discord server that you can join to keep you updated.
 I am a member of InfoSec Prep discord server and highly suggest to join it.
 Here is the link to join [InfoSec Prep](https://discord.gg/QwqePB9).
-InfoSec Prep channel has a lot of OSCP holders and students that are quite helpful if you need assistance and there are some Offsec guys on the server.
+InfoSec Prep channel has a lot of OSCP holders and students that are quite helpful if you need assistance.
+There are some Offsec guys on the server.

 ## 7. Pre-requirements